You are here

 November is a special time on Holden Beach.
 We gather with friends and family for Thanksgiving, a day which originated as a day of giving thanks for the blessing of the harvest of the year before.
 It’s a season around the Holden Beach community for steaming clam chowder, fresh local collards, oyster roasts, hot boiled peanuts (washed down with the requisite Pepsi), and brisk walks along the meandering shoreline speckled with treasures from the sea.

 We appreciate all of our guests and owners throughout the years and consider them part of our extended Hobbs family — and we miss them when they’re not here!
 If you’ve vacationed here along our southeastern island, we have an inkling that you might just be missing your beloved island escape.
-It just so happens that one of our most popular spots on our website for visitors and locals alike is our Holden Beach webcam page, which offers 24/7 southerly views of the Atlantic Ocean from atop our office.
+It just so happens that one of our most popular spots on our website for visitors and locals alike is our Holden Beach cam, which offers 24/7 southerly views of the Atlantic Ocean from atop our office.

 Every season of coastal living brings a variety of tides and winds, waves and weather, and brilliant sunrises and sunsets.
 When you’re unable to visit us in person, we hope you’ll continue to check in with us regularly and enjoy the view along with us!